OmniLayer/spec/README.md

 |Amount desired|[Number of Coins](#field-number-of-coins)|5,000,000,000 (50.0 coins) |
 | Action | [Sell Offer sub-action](#field-sell-offer-sub-action) | 1 (New offer) |

 Although the formatting of this message technically allows trading between any two currencies/properties, we currently require that either the currency id for sale or the currency id desired be Mastercoins (or Test Mastercoins), since those currencies are the universal token of the protocol and the only ones which can be traded for bitcoins on the distributed exchange (and thus exit the Mastercoin ecosystem without trusting a centralized exchange).
-This provides each currency and property better liquidity than a multi-dimensional order book ever could.
-If another currency becomes widely used in the Master Protocol, we may allow other currencies (such as a USDCoin) to be used in a similar way, with a tiny amount of MSC being automatically purchased and burned with each trade.
-When both currencies being traded are not Mastercoin, a small fee will be deducted (see [fees](#fees) above) when a trade is completed.
+This provides each currency and property better liquidity than a multi-dimensional order book ever could, and it reduces the complexity of the software.
+If another currency becomes widely used in the Master Protocol, we may allow other currencies (such as a USDCoin) to be used in a similar way, with a tiny amount of MSC being automatically purchased and burned with each trade (see the [section on fees](#fees)  above) when a trade is completed and neither currency being traded is Mastercoin.

 #### Change a Transaction Type 21 Coin Sell Order

-An offer to sell coins can be changed by using Action = 2 (Update) until the whole Amount for sale has been sold or the offer is canceled.
+An offer to sell coins can be changed by using Action = 2 (Update) until the whole Amount for sale has been sold or the offer is cancelled.
 An Update is equivalent to a [Cancel a Transaction Type 21 Coin Sell Order](#cancel-a-transaction-type-21-coin-sell-order) followed by a new Transaction Type 21 Coin Sell Order.

 The Amount for sale and the Amount desired are the two fields that can be updated.
 Neither of these fields can have a value of zero.
 Attempts to change the Currency identifier for sale or the Currency identifier desired must invalidate the update transaction.
 Attempts to update a sell order that is not active for any reason must be invalidated.
 A  valid transaction type 21 with Action=2 updates the existing sell order, including block number and position within the block, and then performs the same matching process as for a transaction type 21 with Action=1 (New).